 These crunching sounds can sometimes mean you have a collapsed lung, especially if you also have chest pain and shortness of breath.
 They also can be a sign of lung disease like COPD, pneumonia, or cystic fibrosis.

 Your doctor can get important information about the health of your lungs by listening closely as you breathe.
 The easiest and most common way to do this is to hold a stethoscope to the skin on your back and chest.
 This is called auscultation.

-As your doctor listens, she’ll ask you to take deep breaths through your mouth.
-She also may ask you to speak certain phrases and see how they sound through your chest or back.
+As your doctor listens, they’ll ask you to take deep breaths through your mouth.
+They also may ask you to speak certain phrases and see how they sound through your chest or back.
 Some examples of this include:

 - Bronchophony: Your doctor will ask you to say “ninety-nine.”
 Normally, your lungs will muffle the words.
 If the words sound clear through the stethoscope, it may be a sign that your lungs are filled with blood, fluid, or mucus.